gitlzzz/ATLAS/docs/input.md

 - `replacements.replace`: (bool) Whether to replace specific elements.
 - `replacements.element_list`: (list[str]) List of elements to be replaced.
 - `replacements.replace_with`: (str) Element to replace with.
+- `limit_max_num_structures`: (optional, int) Maximum number of structures to generate for the current phase.
+This limit is enforced after the initial phase generation, but subsequent operations (e.g., perturbations, vacancy generation) may add new structures, potentially exceeding the specified limit.

 ### Structure Generation Settings - `[generation]`